| Stone Therapy

 Analgesic effect.
 The body releases a natural pain relief substance, which helps the therapist to work deeper with less pain

-The uses of both hot and cold stones causes a contrast bathing effect which can be very effective, as it causes a flushing and cleansing effect.
+Reduces histamine – an irritant present in stressed muscles, which results in the relaxation of the muscles The uses of both hot and cold stones causes a contrast bathing effect which can be very effective, as it causes a flushing and cleansing effect.
 This is a very useful process for clients with sluggish circulation and sports injuries.

 Psychological effects of stone therapy Massage may include